YogeshxSaini/DevOps-Journey-Notes/Docker/Notes/Docker Volume & Storage/README.md

 There are two ways we can mount the volume to docker container.

-1.  `-v` option (old way)
+1.  `-v` option (deprecated)
 2. `--mount` option

 ### `-v` option:

 This is the older way of mounting volumes in Docker.
 With this option, you can specify the path to the host directory or file to be mounted, as well as the path inside the container where the directory or file should be mounted.
 For example, the following command mounts the host directory `/path/to/host/directory` to the container directory `/path/to/container/directory`:

 ```
 docker run -v /path/to/host/directory:/path/to/container/directory myimage